News

 Q5.
 Where is the OET exam recognized?

-The OET is widely recognized globally, and accepted by healthcare boards and councils in countries such as the United Kingdom, Australia, New Zealand, Dubai, and Singapore.
+The OET is widely recognized globally and accepted by healthcare boards and councils in countries such as the United Kingdom, Australia, New Zealand, Dubai, and Singapore.

 Q6.
 How can I prepare for the OET exam?

-Effective preparation involves regular practice using OET materials and practice tests, focusing on listening, reading, writing, and speaking skills.
+Adequate preparation involves regular practice using OET materials and practice tests, focusing on listening, reading, writing, and speaking skills.

 Q7.
 Is the OET exam only for doctors?